 Next door to the City Chambers is Mary King’s Close, one of Edinburgh’s underground tours.

-Keep your eyes peeled for Advocates Close, take a peak at the views over the New Town from the alley.
+Keep your eyes peeled for Advocates Close, and take a peak at the views over the New Town from the alley.

-Next on the left, you’ll see St Giles’ Cathedral and the Heart of Midlothian which locals used to spit in because it was once the Burch Council offices, tax collection, and a place of torture and public hangings.
+Next on the left, you’ll see St Giles’ Cathedral and the Heart of Midlothian, which locals used to spit in because it was once the Burch Council offices, tax collection, and a place of torture and public hangings.

-You can visit St Giles’ Cathedral which is known as the Mother Church of World Presbyterianism.
+You can visit St Giles’ Cathedral, which is known as the Mother Church of World Presbyterianism.

-On the right there’s a statue of a man with a very shiny toe.
-That’s the Edinburgh born philosopher, David Hume.
+On the right, there’s a statue of a man with a very shiny toe.
+That’s the Edinburgh-born philosopher, David Hume.